bolundeng1995/Courses/quant-dev/README.md

-A course designed to enable you to write production-ready code.
+From Udemy - A course designed to enable you to write production-ready code.